ethereum/consensus-specs/specs/test_formats/README.md

 - prevent duplication of a minimal set of tests
 - make all tests easy to upgrade when a new config constant is introduced.
 - clearly define which constants to use
-- share-able between clients, for cross-client short or long lived test-nets
+- share-able between clients, for cross-client short or long lived testnets
 - minimize the amounts of different constants permutations to compile as a client. \**

 \**: Some clients prefer compile-time constants and optimizations.